cobeo2004/baas-todo-app/README.md

 ### Prerequisites

 - Node.js and npm installed
-- Account and project set up in all five BaaS platforms
+- Account and project set up in all five BaaS platforms (Except for Pocketbase)

 ### Installation